-According to some studies, yes, fragrance can both affect and change your mood.
-Not only does fragrance affect mood, but it can actually enhance work performance and behavior in various ways.
+According to some studies, fragrance can affect and change your mood.
+It can also reduce stress, improve sleep, and boost self-confidence, physical and cognitive performance.
 It almost seems magical, but according to science, the fragrance is not working on “us.”
 We work on the fragrance through life experiences with them.

 This is based on “associative learning.”
 Associative learning is the process of items or events linking to a person’s individual past experiences.
 Certain fragrances may trigger certain feelings and emotions for different people.
 What might bring peace and serenity to some, many not be the same for others.